davidsusu/dacl/README.md

 # David's (Super-Simple) Configuration Language

-:construction: This is under design.
+:construction: DACL is still under design.

 DACL is a really simple and predictable configuration language.
 It has a minimalistic mental model without dirty magic,